-- i.
-The toxicity test control (0% effluent) must have survival equal to or greater than 80%. - ii.
+- ii.
 The mean number of Ceriodaphnia dubia neonates produced per surviving female in the control (0% effluent) must be 15 or more. - iii.
-60% of the surviving control females must produce three broods. - iv.
-The mean dry weight of surviving Fathead minnow larvae at the end of the 7 days in the control (0% effluent) must be 0.25 mg per larva or greater. - v.
-The percent coefficient of variation between replicates shall be 40% or less in the control (0% effluent) for: the young of surviving females in the Ceriodaphnia dubia reproduction test; the growth and survival endpoints of the Fathead minnow test. - vi.
+Sixty (60%) of the surviving control females must produce three broods. - iv.
+The mean dry weight of surviving Pimephales promelas larvae at the end of the 7 days in the control (0% effluent) must be 0.25 mg per larva or greater. - v.
+The percent coefficient of variation between replicates hall be 40% or less in the control (0% effluent) for: the young of surviving females in the Ceriodaphnia dubia reproduction test; the growth and survival endpoints of the Fathead minnow test. - vi.
 The percent coefficient of variation between replicates shall be 40% or less in the critical dilution, unless significant lethal or nonlethal effects are exhibited for: the young of surviving females in the Ceriodaphnia dubia reproduction test; the growth and survival endpoints of the Fathead minnow test. - vii.
-A Percent Minimum Significant Difference (PMSD) range of 13 47 for Ceriodaphnia dubia reproduction; - viii.
-A PMSD range of 12 30 for Fathead minnow growth.
+A PMSD range of 13-47 for Ceriodaphnia dubia reproduction; - viii.
+A PMSD range of 12-30 for Fathead minnow growth.